prasannax1/starships/README.md

 The *Vulture* is arguably the most successful space craft built by the ICP.
 With a destructive power comparable to the *Constitution* class of about two centuries ago, the *Vulture* is deployed in a variety of patrol and escort roles.
 Within Federation space, the *Vulture* forms the first response to any threat.

-And it is fast developing a reputation of being the last response required as well.
+The *Vulture* can limp back from damage that would destroy much larger ships and with that it is fast developing a reputation of being the last response required as well.

 ### Structure

+Like the *Hawk* is a *Magpie* with teeth, so is the *Vulture* a much better armed *Raven* class.

-Despite its compact appearance, the *Vulture* is built on a rather conservative pattern.
-It contains a saucer section and a secondary hull but they're both fused together.
+The *Vulture* contains a saucer section and a secondary hull but they're both fused together.
 The Warp nacelles are attached directly to the saucer section instead of being attached by pylons.

 The upper deck is essentially a runabout, with the cockpit in front followed by main transporter and replicator, dormitory, sickbay, gym and brig.
 The aft part of the upper deck is a small cargo bay, which extends to an upper "attic" section above the main deck 1.
 This cargo section is directly connected to the torpedo launchers and can be used to hold extra torpedoes, or can be configured with a sensor array if required.